almond11/Spring-Cloud/user/readme.md

 This should start up application and run it in the background.
 The application should now be running at instances public DNS on port 8080.

-6. When you wish to stop your application you can bring it to the foreground and kill it with the following commands.
+6. When wish to stop  application you can bring it to the foreground and kill it with the following commands.

 		Jobs Fg %JOB_NAME
 		Control-c